meonkeys/shb/src/book.md

 ## Filesystem

-ZFS is our one-stop shop for efficiently and safely making hard drives available for our OS and data.
+ZFS^[originally: Zettabyte File System] is our one-stop shop for efficiently and safely making hard drives available for our OS and data.
 Encryption, automatic lightweight snapshots and RAID^[redundant array of inexpensive disks] are all included and used by _mario_.

 The root partition is ext4 (not ZFS) for a few reasons: